 - Mine your analytics to see what users are organically searching for

 You don’t want clicks from low-quality leads.
 It takes time to identify the keywords that align with your strategy and programs.
-In addition, you need to create a bidding strategy that drives conversion while maximizing your budget.
+In addition, you need to create a bidding strategy that drives conversion while maximizing your campaign budget.

-Ineffective PPC strategies can wreck your budget quickly.
+Ineffective PPC strategies can wreck your campaign budget quickly.
 If you’re not advertising competitors will reap the benefits.
 Students you may have reached will end up at other colleges and universities.